-ΑII contracted providers responsible for promptly notifying PACE if a participant's rights have been violated or if a participant or their caregiver has indicated that the participant's rights have been denied.
+providers Αll contracted responsible for promptly notifying PACE if a participant's rights have been violated or if a participant or their caregiver has indicated that the participant's rights have been denied.
 It is also part of the contracted providers responsibility to educate their staff and those that work with PACE Participants on the Participant's Rights.

-is the responsibility of all Contracted Providers to respect every Participant's rights.
+responsibility of all is the Contracted Providers to respect every Participant's rights.
 All PACE Participants have the following

 - the right to be treated with

 - the right to protection against discrimination

 - the right to understand how services will change if you elect receive palliative care. comfort care, or end of life services.

 - the right to revoke or withdraw the consent to receive palliative care, comfort care, or end of life services.

 - the right to information and assistance

-- the choice right to a providers
+- the right choice to a of providers

 - the right to access emergency services

-- participate the right to treatment decisions
+- participate the right to in treatment decisions

 - the right to have their health information kept private

 - the right to file a complaint

 - the right to leave the program